 As he puts it- my philosophy is to design functional and aesthetic, value built homes that work well with the land and local climate.
 First, I consider the build site’s predominant weather patterns and resources and how a design will fit the climate and use passive cooling principals.
 The house must also fit the needs of the client and of the landscape and any natural features, like slopes, trees, and views.
 Then I choose the best materials that perform the function, look good and are the best value for the cost and long term maintenance and durability.
 Design and materials relates to minimizing the environmental foot print both with the build and the long term operation of the house.
-Lastly, I have the best crew around and have worked with them since the beginning.

 Two story house at Brisas

-We will soon be finishing this 2 story house with extended outdoor living area downstairs.
+Two story house with extended outdoor living area downstairs.
 With two bedrooms and baths upstairs it featured about 1800 sqft. of low maintenance living.
 Built with an engineered concrete and steel structure, it will be finished with plantation teak and salvaged cedar for doors and kitchen cabinets to soften the concrete work.
 When building in Nicaragua it is important to source sustainable wood as many local building companies use illegally harvested unsustainable wood.
 The galvanized steel beams in the vented roof will be hidden by tongue and groove teak and an outdoor shower is lined by local flagstone laid by our craftsmen.

-When they asked this to have this finished at the same time as the two story house we knew it would be a tight schedule.
+When they asked to have this finished at the same time as the two story house we knew it would be a tight schedule.
 But adding more local workers and craftsmen got this house done in nearly 7 months and we added a pool.
 About 950 square feet with two bedrooms and 2 baths and a hip roof (4 sided).

 We became friends with Marilyn when she came down for a Surf with Amigas retreat a couple years ago and Kim agreed to design and build a small simple 1 bedroom casita on Marilyn’s sea view lot.
 After many iterations of design and trying to fit it to a tight budget, we settled on this 620 square foot casita with an open floor plan living/dining/kitchen, one bedroom, one bathroom and an 8′ wide front porch with bi-fold doors.
-The high ceilings with a triple layer roof and wide front openings and ample openings all around keep the place cool and breezy and its got an amazingly big feel for a small place.
-The house is still in the finishing stages.
+The high ceilings with a triple layer roof and wide front openings and ample openings all around keep the place cool and breezy and its got an amazingly

 When we found out Holly was pregnant with our first baby, we decided that the thatch roof cabana (see below) would no longer be sufficient as our home.
 We had purchased a 3/4 acre lot in Brisas Del Alma and Kim designed and built our 2200 sq. ft.
 2 bedroom, 2 bath house that would become our home.
 The contractor was given the task of completing the house in less than 9 months, to be ready by the time the baby was born.
 We broke ground in January and completed the house in August.
 Mission Accomplished!